Lumi-supercomputer/lumi-userguide/docs/software/installing/spack.md

 ## Description of the different Spack modules

+* Module `spack/23.09`: This is Spack release version 0.21.0 (with some critical bug fixes for concretization backported from the 0.21.1 development branch) based on the Cray Programming Environment 23.09.
+The ROCM packages are ROCM release version 5.6.1 adapted by the LUMI User Support Team for CPE 23.09.
+Testing has indicated that it should be possible to run ROCM 5.6.1-based software using the older drivers from ROCM 5.2.3, which is installed on the LUMI-G compute nodes with only minor incompatibilites, e.g. the amount of GPU memory might reported incorrectly.
 * Module `spack/23.03-2`: This is Spack release version 0.20.0 based on the Cray Programming Environment 23.03.
 The ROCM packages are built from source by Spack and corresponds to ROCM release version 5.4.3.
 Testing has indicated that it should be possible to run ROCM 5.4.3-based software using the older drivers from ROCM 5.2.3, which is installed on the LUMI-G compute nodes.
 * Module `spack/23.03`: This is Spack release version 0.19.2 based on the Cray Programming Environment 23.03.
 The ROCM packages are external and comes from the HPE provided ROCM 5.2.3 in `/opt/rocm`.
 * Module `spack/22.08-2`: This is Spack release version 0.19.0 based on the Cray Programming Environment 22.08.
-The ROCM packages are built from source by Spack and corresponds to ROCM release version 5.2.3.
-Testing has indicated that it should be possible to run ROCM 5.2.3-based software using the older drivers from ROCM 5.1.3, which is installed on the LUMI-G compute nodes.
+The ROCM packages are built from source by Spack and corresponds to ROCM release version 5.2.3. **This Spack module is deprecated and should not be used** Testing has indicated that it should be possible to run ROCM 5.2.3-based software using the older drivers from ROCM 5.1.3, which is installed on the LUMI-G compute nodes.
 * Module `spack/22.08`: This is Spack release version 0.18.1 based on the Cray Programming Environment 22.08.
 The ROCM packages are external and comes from the HPE provided ROCM 5.0.2 in `/opt/rocm` (which is rather old). **This Spack module is deprecated and should not be used**.
 MPI programs may not work and the linked ROCm is really old and does not exist on the system anymore.

 ## Spack on LUMI (advanced)